 Before you start to make this recipe, measure and prepare your ingredients so the cooking process will go smoothly and easily.

 Butter- use unsalted butter for this recipe.
-Only butter will work for this recipe, no margarine, and no coconut oil.
-Margarine has a weird taste and can ruin the flavor of these delicious cookies.
+Only butter will work; avoid margarine and coconut oil.
+Margarine has an unusual taste that can ruin the cake's flavor.

 Flour– we used all-purpose flour for this recipe, self-rising flour, and cake flour will work great as well.